 §1305.
-Categories of Certification and Requirements for Issuance and Renewal of Certificates fee and meet the following requirements to be eligible for a UST certification examination.
+Categories of Certification and Requirements for Issuance and Renewal of Certificates

-- A. Categories of Certification.
-UST certificates issued by the department will address the following categories: - 1. installation/repair; and - 2. closure. - B. Requirements for Certification Examination - 1.
-To qualify for an examination, a person need not be a resident of Louisiana.
-A person must provide, to the Office of Environmental Assessment, payment of the examination
+A. Categories of Certification.
+UST certificates issued by the department will address the following categories:

+- 1. installation/repair; and - 2. closure.

+B. Requirements for Certification Examination

+1. To qualify for an examination, a person need not be a resident of Louisiana.
+A person must provide, to the Office of Environmental Assment, payment of the examination fee and meet the following requirements to be eligible for a UST certification examination.